 Louis Chavez (b.
-1985, he/they) is a photographer and visual artist based in New York.
-Chavez uses photography and research to explore queer intimacy, social histories, and geographies of desire.
+1985) is a photographer and curator based in New York.
+Chavez uses photography to explore queer intimacy, social histories, and geographies of desire.
 Their solo exhibition, New Intimacies, was exhibited at the University of Rochester’s Hartnett Gallery in 2021 and at PeepSpace in Tarrytown, NY in 2023.
 Chavez was a participant in SOILED: The Downtown Dirty Book Fair, curated by Matthew Leifheit in 2022, and was a graduate presenter at the Society for Photographic Education’s national conference in 2023.
-In addition to their visual arts practice, Chavez was a guest curator at Visual Studies Workshop in 2020 and a studio assistant to photographer Joshua Rashaad McFadden in 2021.
+In addition to their visual arts practice, Chavez is a curatorial assistant in photography at the George Eastman Museum in Rochester, NY.
+They were a guest curator at Visual Studies Workshop in 2020 and a studio assistant to photographer Joshua Rashaad McFadden in 2021.
 Chavez holds an M.F.A. in Photography and Related Media from the Rochester Institute of Technology and a B.S. (summa cum laude) from SUNY Brockport.

 studio@chavezlouis.com